maraujop/requests-oauth/README.md

 # requests-oauth

-This is a hook for <a href="http://github.com/kennethreitz/requests">python-requests</a> great python HTTP library by <a href="https://github.com/kennethreitz">Kenneth Reitz</a>, that makes python-requests support Open Authentication version 1.0.
-The intention of this project is to provide the easiest way to do OAuth connections with Python.
+This is a plugin that adds Open Authentication to <a href="http://github.com/kennethreitz/requests">requests</a>, a great Python HTTP library by <a href="https://github.com/kennethreitz">Kenneth Reitz</a>.
+The intention of this project is to provide the easiest way to do OAuth in Python.

-This hook was initially based on <a href="https://github.com/simplegeo/python-oauth2">python-oauth2</a>, which looks unmaintained, kudos to the authors and contributors for doing a huge effort in providing OAuth to python httplib2.
+This project was initially based on <a href="https://github.com/simplegeo/python-oauth2">python-oauth2</a>, which looks unmaintained, kudos to the authors and contributors for doing a huge effort in providing OAuth to python httplib2.
+Code base has been cleaned and refactored, and several bugs have been fixed.

 * Author: <a href="http://www.github.com/maraujop/">Miguel Araujo</a>
 * Licence: BSD